 At The Times, Wilson held dual masthead titles as Editor for Innovation and Strategy and Executive Vice President for Product and Technology.
 A member of the company’s executive committee, he led a team of more than 900 technologists, designers, product managers and editors responsible for guiding the company’s digital strategy and creating products that give expression to New York Times journalism, including its pioneering podcast, The Daily.
-Widely heralded for the excellence of its digital report, The Times saw its online audience grow to 100 million monthly unique users and more than 3.5 million paying digital subscribers.
+Widely heralded for the excellence of its digital report, The Times saw its online audience grow to 100 million monthly unique users and more than 3.5 million paying digital subscribers during his tenure.

 Wilson joined The Times in February 2015 after six years in senior leadership positions at NPR.
 As EVP and Chief Content Officer he oversaw NPR’s worldwide news gathering, programming and digital operations.
 Under his leadership, NPR became known as a leading digital innovator, pioneering new forms of listening including NPR One, a popular one-touch digital listening platform.
 During that time, NPR’s journalism was recognized with major honors including duPont-Columbia, Peabody and Emmy awards.